Deepdwn/docs/content/changelog/version-0-26-0/index.md

 When Deepdwn adds spaces to pad out column widths, CJK (Chinese, Japanese and Korean) characters will be treated as exactly twice the width of latin characters.

-There are some fonts, too large to include with Deepdwn, where latin characters are exactly half the width relative of CJK characters, such as like [Sarasa Mono](https://picaq.github.io/sarasa/).
+There are some fonts, too large to include with Deepdwn, where latin characters are exactly half the width relative of CJK characters, such as [Sarasa Mono](https://picaq.github.io/sarasa/).
 If you install one of these and use it as your editor font in Deepdwn, your tables will line up perfectly, even with a mix of CJK and non-CJK characters.

 Sarasa Term UI shown: